Money Supply and How It Affects You

-The money supply is physical cash in circulation plus the money held in checking and savings accounts.
+The U.S. money supply is all the physical cash in circulation throughout the nation, plus the money held in checking and savings accounts.

-It does not include other forms of wealth, such as investments, home equity, or assets.
-They must be sold to convert them to cash.
-It also does not include credit, such as loans, mortgages, and credit cards.
+It does not include other forms of wealth, such as investments, home equity, or physical assets that must be sold to convert to cash.
+It also does not include various forms of credit, such as loans, mortgages, and credit cards.
 People use these as money to improve their standard of living, but they aren't part of the money supply.

 How the Money Supply Is Measured

-The Federal Reserve measures the U.S. money supply with M1 and M2.
 The most liquid form of money is M1.
-It includes currency in circulation.
-It does not include currency held in the U.S. Treasury, Federal Reserve banks, and bank vaults.
-It includes all traveler's checks.
-It includes checking account deposits, including those that pay interest.
-It does not include checking deposits held in U.S. government accounts and in foreign banks.
+It includes currency in circulation, though not currency held in the U.S. Treasury, Federal Reserve banks, and bank vaults.
+It includes all traveler's checks and domestic checking account deposits, including those that pay interest.
+However, it does not count checking deposits held in U.S. government accounts and in foreign banks.

 M2 includes everything in M1.
-It adds savings accounts, money market accounts, and money market mutual funds.
-It includes time deposits under $100,000.
+It adds savings accounts, money market accounts, and money market mutual funds, along with time deposits under $100,000.
 It does not include any of these accounts held in IRA or Keogh retirement accounts.
-The Fed reports on them every week.

-In November 2017, M1 was $3.628 trillion.
 Of that, $2.1 trillion was held in checking accounts.
-The rest, $1.5 trillion, was cash and traveler's checks.
+The rest was cash and traveler's checks.
 More than $1 trillion is in $100 bills.
 Another $300 billion is in $20 bills and other lower denominations.
 There's $300 million in higher-denomination bills that are collectors' items.

 |Year||M2 (trillions)||M2 Growth||Inflation||Business Cycle Phase|

 The Fed's expansion of credit benefited investors instead of consumers.
 The Fed gave banks the credit to lend to consumers and small businesses.
-That would have stimulated demand.
-Banks complained they couldn't find credit-worthy borrowers.
+That should have stimulated demand, but banks complained they couldn't find credit-worthy borrowers.